ICJIA/icjia-accessibility-portal/content/faqs.md

 If you genuinely don't have bandwidth, escalate it.
 Say: *"Accessibility is now required by law.
 I need either (a) time allocated for training and remediation, or (b) clarity on what gets deprioritized to make room for this."*

-Accessibility is not optional, and "I'm too busy" is not a legal defense.
-But managers do need to allocate realistic time and resources.
+**The reality:** Accessibility is a legal requirement, not optional.
+However, managers do need to allocate realistic time and resources for staff to learn and implement accessibility practices.
+If you're genuinely overloaded, the solution isn't to skip accessibility — it's to work with your manager to prioritize and allocate time appropriately.

 **Start small:**